Associate Professor, Director of Undergraduate Studies

 Early-Life Predictors of Adult Cognitive Functioning

 A growing body of research indicates that socioeconomic status (SES) in childhood is associated with cognitive functioning in later life.
 Better understanding childhood SES as a potential risk or protective factor for later-life cognitive health is essential for furthering early detection, prevention, and treatment strategies.
-Moorman’s work examines schools as a major context in which young people experience SES, as well as the varying levels of risk low SES poses to individuals based on their genetic risk for cognitive impairment.
+Moorman’s work (funded by the National Institute on Aging) examines schools as a major context in which young people experience SES, as well as the varying levels of risk low SES poses to individuals based on their genetic risk for cognitive impairment.